 Some years ago I responded to an ad for a mid-60’s Pontiac for sale.
 The ad claimed the car was rust free and ready to roll.
 When I got there, I could plainly see that the entire frame holding the windshield in was rusted and in more than 75% of the places, rusted through.
 “I thought you said this car was rust free?”
 I pressed the seller.
 Incredibly, he said, ‘It is!
 There’s no rust anywhere.”

 “What about this?”
 I pointed to the windshield.

 He was either lying, blind, or stupid.
 In all actuality, subjectivists end up being all three.
 They are blind to things as they really are, see them but elevate their love of the subjective above reality and blind themselves towards the truth, and sound stupid because anyone can plainly see what’s going on.

 When ideology and a subjective philosophy reign paramount, events are re-interpreted to be something other than they are.
-Three years ago or so, an officer at Ft.
+Some years ago or so, an officer at Ft.
 Hood opened fire on his fellow officers, shouting Islamist oaths as he fired away.
 His actions have been officially called workplace violence when we can plainly see it was an act of terror.
 But the prevailing philosophy is that terror does not happen so that cannot be terror.

 In leadership, an accurate and valid assessment of exactly how things are is imperative if you ever hope to find a solution, fix the problem, and move along towards your objectives.
 Denying reality, relabeling the facts, ignoring the dynamics will guarantee leadership failure.